Definition:

 Criticisms

-- When achievement tests are high-stakes, they generate teaching-to-the-test behaviors that may narrow the curriculum to only what is assessed, reducing the richness of instruction
+- Teaching to the test: High-stakes achievement tests generate teaching-to-the-test behaviors that narrow the curriculum to only what is assessed, reducing the richness of instruction and potentially misaligning course goals with broader language development.

 Social Media Sentiment

-Student frustration with achievement tests that do not reflect what was actually taught is a universal cross-cultural experience; alignment (test content = instructional content) is often identified as the key quality feature.
-Last updated: 2026-04
+Student frustration with achievement tests that don’t reflect what was actually taught is a universal experience; test-content alignment is consistently identified as the key quality feature by learners and teachers alike.

 Practical Application